LuisCusihuaman/relevo/docs/HANDOVER-STATE-MODEL.md

 ### API Endpoints (relevant)

-- `GET /me/handovers/active`
+- `GET /me/handovers/active` **(REMOVED)**
-  - 200 with payload `{ handover, participants, sections, syncStatus }` when found
-  - 404 when no handover for current user matches criteria
+  - This endpoint has been removed as the "active handover" concept is no longer part of the system

 - `POST /handovers/{handoverId}/accept`
   - Transitions `Active → InProgress` for the receiving doctor.